 Most states use the American Medical Association's (AMA's) book Guides to the Evaluation of Permanent Impairment to assess disability.
 Which edition of this book your state uses (the 3rd, 4th, or 5th) is an important consideration, as the criteria for each level of permanent impairment has been modified slightly in each edition.

-Other states have created statutory framework similar to the AMA Guides to the Evaluation of Permanent Impairment.
-This includes Florida, Minnesota, New York, North Carolina, Oregon, Utah, and Wisconsin.
-Still other states (Michigan, Missouri, Nebraska, New Jersey, South Carolina, and Virginia) do not specify a state guideline to use in evaluating permanent disability.
+Other states have created statutes that provide a framework similar to that used in the AMA Guides to the Evaluation of Permanent Impairment.
+These states include Florida, Minnesota, New York, North Carolina, Oregon, Utah, and Wisconsin.
+Still other states (Michigan, Missouri, Nebraska, New Jersey, South Carolina, and Virginia) don't specify a state guideline to use in evaluating permanent disability.

 Florida and New York use their own guides, which are not based on the AMA Guides.
 Florida uses the Florida Uniform Permanent Impairment Rating Schedule.
 New York's guide is called "Medical Guidelines," which is a disability guideline reference doctors in the state must use to determine an injured worker's level of permanent disability.

-Some states use the AMA Guides for evaluation of certain disabilities, and their own statutory framework for evaluation of other disabilities.
+Some states have several systems: they use the AMA Guides for evaluation of certain disabilities and their own statutory framework for evaluation of other disabilities.
 Your doctor, or the doctor who rates your disability, can discuss your permanent disability rating with you and the methodology used in calculating that disability.

-States use your permanent disability rating to determine the amount of monetary compensation you will receive to compensate you for your permanent impairment due to your industrial injury or occupational disease.
+States use your permanent disability rating to determine the amount of monetary compensation you will receive to compensate you for the permanent impairment due to your industrial injury or occupational disease.

 In some states, the permanent disability rating corresponds to a certain number of weeks of wages worth of income you will be paid.
 For example, in California, a 10% permanent disability amounts to 30 weeks worth of wages.